thomwiggers/DutchBot/README.md

 DutchBot source

-DutchBot dependancies:
+DutchBot dependancies, see also the maven file
+* Apache commons CLI,
-* Apache commons
+* Apache commons configure